-Exam taking skills: Strong test taking skills enable students to complete exams in a timely manner, and help prevent careless errors.
-Deductive reasoning skills are addressed.
+Students learn new test taking skills which enable them to complete exams in a timely manner and avoid careless errors.
+Reasoning skills are addressed in this context.

-Learning in a clinical environment: The educational setting for the third and fourth years of medical school is no longer the lecture halls and study carrels -- instead, it is primarily the hospital wards and clinics.
-This change requires new independent approaches to structuring and organizing study.
-How to learn in a comprehensive way in the relatively unstructured clinical setting is addressed.
-Assistance in preparing for clerkship exams is provided.
+Learning in a clinical environment

+The educational setting for the third and fourth years of medical school is no longer the lecture halls and study carrels -- instead, it is primarily the hospital wards and clinics.
+This change requires new independent approaches to structuring and organizing one's time management and study habits.
+How to learn in the relatively unstructured but demanding clinical setting is addressed.
+Also, assistance in preparing for clerkship exams is provided.

 Memory: In addition to learning the principles and concepts of basic and clinical science, medical students must learn many facts and details.
-Approaches to memorizing, reviewing and self assessment are presented to help ensure effective, long-term mastery of the plethora of medical facts and details.
+Approaches to reviewing and self- assessment are presented to help ensure effective, long-term mastery of the plethora of medical facts and details.

+Reading Efficiency

-Reading Efficiency: The medical texts that are required in many courses are long and detailed.
-Advice on how to use, read and integrate the use of medical texts with handouts and other study resources assists students in developing an effective study method.
+Medical texts are long and detailed.
+Advice is offered on how to use, read and integrate texts with other study resources.

+Resource Management

-Resource Management: Medical study requires the use of a multitude of learning resources including lectures, labs, dense text books, class handouts, computer programs, small group instruction, and problem sets -- to mention just a few.
-An organized approach to using these resources is important for time-effective approach to study.
+Medical studies require the use of a multitude of learning resources including lectures, labs, text books, class handouts, computer programs, small group instruction, and problem sets -- to mention just a few.
+Students are advised on ways to develop time effective and organized approaches to studying using these resources.

+Time Management

-Time Management: The most important factors in implementing a high yield medical study program are effective organization and management of time.
-Students can learn how to plan their classes, study time, leisure and day to day living activities for the highest levels of productivity.
+Critical factors in implementing a high yield medical study program are effective organization and management of time.
+Unlike undergraduates, medical students must learn to plan their classes, study time, leisure and day to day living activities in order to attain high levels of productivity.
+Advice on time management for studying smart is offered.

+Tutorial program:

-Tutorial program: A peer tutorial program is available to students who are experiencing academic difficulty.
-Upper level students who have achieved honors performance are trained and supervised as tutors and provide both individual and group tutorials.
+Peer tutorial programs are available to all students.
+Upper level students, who are trained and supervised as tutors, provide both individual and group tutorials.

-USMLE, Step 1 preparation programs: The USMLE Step 1 exam is a comprehensive examination which must be passed at the end of second year and is a requirement for licensure.
+USMLE, Step 1 preparation programs:

+The USMLE Step 1 exam is a comprehensive examination which must be passed at the end of second year and is a requirement for licensure.
 It covers all basic science material that is presented in the first two years of medical school.
-Instruction on how to organize, select material for, and implement a high yield review is provided through the Office of Academic Development.
+Instruction on how to organize, select resources for, and implement a high yield review is provided through the Office of Academic Development.
 In addition, professional content reviews are offered in selected content areas and several opportunities to take mock licensure exams are provided.

-USMLE Step 2 preparation programs: The USMLE Step 2 is a comprehensive exam that covers all the clinical science materials addressed in the third year of medical school (i.e. Medicine, Surgery, Obstetrics and Gynecology, Psychiatry, and Pediatrics).
-Practice exams, seminars on how to prepare for the exam, and individual counseling are all available.
+USMLE Step 2 preparation programs:

+The USMLE Step 2 comprehensive examination covers the clinical science materials addressed in the third year of medical school (i.e. Internal Medicine, Surgery, Obstetrics and Gynecology, Psychiatry, and Pediatrics).
+Practice exams, seminars on how to prepare, and individual counseling are all available.